ECE-196/docs/content/tutorials/Team8Tutorial.md

 ### Introduction

 In this section, we will be discussing where each part should be wired to.
-The data sheet that is attached is the MPU 6000 [LINK].
+The data sheet that is attached is the MPU 6000 [LINK](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Datasheet1.pdf).

 ### Objective